datea/datea-api/doc/DateoApi.md

 * admin_level3: District (Perú) [string]

 spatial filters:

-* Within bounding box: 'bottom_left' and 'top_right' GET params need to be present (both) to filter dateos by a geographic bounding box.
-Each param has \<latitude,longitude\> [lat and long coordinates separated by commas -> "-95.23362278938293,38.973081081164715"]
+* Within bounding box:
+  'bottom_left_latitude', 'bottom_left_longitude' and 'top_right_latitude', 'top_right_longitude' GET params need to be present (both) to filter dateos by a geographic bounding box (bottom left and top right).

-* Within distance to point: 'distance' and 'position' GET params need to be present.
+* Within distance to point: 'distance', 'latitude' and 'longitude' GET params need to be present.
 Filters dateos within given distance in meters from given point.
-Position given as \<latitude,longitude\>, distance in meters as an integer.
+Position given as decimal latitude and longitude params, distance in meters as an integer.

 ######Order_options